 Please direct any questions you have to firstname.lastname@example.org.

 Our Geo4Dev Symposium on Dec 10th featured a series of presentations, including a keynote talk by Christopher D. Elvidge, Director of the Earth Observation Group at Colorado School of Mines.
 Elvidge pioneered the development of global nighttime lights and led the production of a 21-year time series of nighttime lights (1992-2013) using data from the U.S. Air Force’s Defense Meteorological Satellite Program (DMSP).

 9:10 am PST Session 1: New data and initiatives

-10:00 am PST Session 2: Nighttime lights: applications and impact evaluation (Part I)
+10:00 am PST Session 2: Nighttime lights: applications in development research and operations (Part I)

 11:10 am PST Coffee Break